-Scioto County: Weekly construction update - Portsmouth Daily Times
+SCIOTO COUNTY: Weekly Construction Update - Portsmouth Daily Times

-CHILLICOTHE— The following construction projects are anticipated to affect highways in Scioto County.
+Chillicothe, Ohio (Thursday, May 14, 2020) – The following construction projects are anticipated to affect highways in Scioto County next week.
 All outlined work is weather permitting.

 U.S. 52 resurfacing – U.S. 52 between state Route 522 to the Greenup Dam will be reduced to one lane in each direction daily from 7 a.m. to 5 p.m.
 Monday through Friday.
 Estimated completion: Summer 2020.